clij/clij2-docs/md/morpholibj_classic_watershed/readme.md

 [Source](https://github.com/clij/clij2-docs/tree/master/src/main/macro/morpholibj_classic_watershed.ijm)

-This tutorial demonstrates the use of the Classic Waterhsed plugin as CLIJx extension.
+This tutorial demonstrates the use of the Classic Watershed plugin as CLIJx extension.

 See also
 * [Classic watershed in the ImageJ Wiki](https://imagej.net/Classic_Watershed)